thevickypedia/file-server/README.md

 `recipient` Recipient email address to whom the notification has to be sent.

 <details>
-  <summary>LOGOUT button and its functionality work after making some changes to SimpleHTTPRequestHandler</summary>
+  <summary>LOGOUT button and its functionality requires some changes to SimpleHTTPRequestHandler</summary>

   ###### [http > server.py > SimpleHTTPRequestHandler > list_directory()](https://docs.python.org/3/library/http.server.html#http.server.SimpleHTTPRequestHandler.do_GET)
 ```text